codepath/android_guides/Using-Parcelable.md

 Now we can access the parcelable data from within the launched activity.

+If returning data to onActivityResult, the
+Once the sub-activity finishes, the onActivityResult() method in the calling activity is be invoked:

+// ActivityOne.java, time to handle the result of the sub-activity
+@Override
+protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+  // REQUEST_CODE is defined above
+  if (resultCode == RESULT_OK && requestCode == REQUEST_CODE) {
+     // Extract object from result extras
+     MyParcelable object = data.getParcelableExtra("MY_KEY");  // make sure key matches the one specified in ActivityTwo.java }
+}

 ### What It Is Not

 You may notice some similarities between `Parcelable` and `Serializable`.
 DO NOT, I repeat, DO NOT attempt to persist `Parcel` data.
 It is meant for high-performance transport and you could lose data by trying to persist it.